mar-file-system/GUFI/contrib/performance/README.md

 executable.
 These are specified by the executable specific configuration script.

-## Configurations
+# Configurations

 An executable may be run on multiple configurations.
-Some of the more obvious variable configurations, such as CPU and memory information, have been listed at the top of `configurations.COLUMNS`, and can be set through `configuration.py` command line arguments.
+Some of the more obvious variable configurations, such as CPU and memory information, have been listed in `configurations.COLUMNS`, and can be set through `configuration.py` command line arguments.
 These fields are all free form.
 Each row will be unique and will generate a unique hash.
 This hash will be used to identify the configuration in the other scripts.
 The configuration script will run without adding the configuration into the configuration table.
 Once you are satisfied with the configuration, use the `--add` flag to add store the configuration.

-### Notes
+## Notes

 The entire configuration hash does not have to be used when being passed into other scripts.
 Only enough of the first few nibbles of the hash that can uniquely identify the hash have to be kept.

-## Running Trials
+# Running Trials and Collecting Raw Numbers

 `run.py` will extract the arguments from the configuration table and use them to run the executable.
-Statistics of the run will be printed out, but not stored by default.
-Use the `--add` flag to store them.
+The raw numbers will be collected from stderr and placed into a temporary table.
+Statistics of the runs will be generated in temporary views and printed out, but not stored.
+Use the `--add` flag to move the raw numbers to the non-temporary table.
+The statistics will be automatically generated in the non-temporary views.

-## Comparing Statistics
+# Comparing Statistics

 The `compare.py` script takes in the database file name, two commit hashes (which may be the same), the statistic to compare, and a series